 Each municipality and county within the twenty (20) CAMA County Coastal Zone is notified annually that funds are available for acquiring and developing public pedestrian access sites and facilities.
 Included with the annual announcement is a pre-application packet, which includes both a copy of the State's Shorefront Access Policies (15A NCAC 7M Section .0300) and "Guidelines For Matching Contributions".
 Based on a review of the pre-applications received some communities are invited to submit a Final Application.
 All Final Applications are required to include a "Title Opinion".
 Following a final review of requests projects are prioritized for funding and formal development of a grant award contract.
-Three (3) unsigned copies of the grant award contract are forwarded for local approval and signature by the local government to be returned to the State.
+An unsigned copy of the grant award contract are forwarded for local approval and signature by the local government to be returned to the State.
 All contracts are required to have been approved by adoption of a local resolution.
 As part of the contract packet distributed to the local government are copies of the monitoring and requisition for payment forms.
-Each project is assigned to one of the three (3) Districts, Division of Coastal Management Planners (Contract Administrator), monitors the paperwork, progress and completion of the project per the requirements of the grant contract and other procedural requirements of the DEQ and the Division of Coastal Management.
+Each project is assigned to one of the two (2) Division of Coastal Management Planners (Contract Administrator).
+The Planners monitor the paperwork, progress and completion of the DEQ and the Division of Coastal Management.
 All improvement projects are required to meet the ADA, handicapped accessible requirements.